Swapnil62/mywebclass-agile-docs/documentation/templates/theme/initiatives/initiative_template.md

 Milestones: [List the major milestones and their timelines]

-Constraints: [Identify any constraints or limitations that may impact the initiative]
+Constraints: N/A

-Assumptions: [List any assumptions made about the initiative]
+Assumptions: N/A

-Risks: [List the potential risks and mitigation strategies]
+Risks: N/A

-Dependencies: [List any dependencies that may impact the initiative]
+Dependencies: N/A

-Team: [Identify the team members and their roles in the initiative]
+Team: N/A

 # List epics related to this theme
 1. [Epic 1](documentation/templates/theme/initiatives/epics/epic_template.md)